Discover more from Reshelving Alexandria

 Fireboat: The Heroic Adventures of the John J. Harvey by Maira Kalman

 We discussed this title in episode 017 Favorite Autumn Books & 9/11 Stories That Make Ambre Cry of the Stories from the Ashes podcast.
-It’s one of Ambre’s favorite stories of things being restored to usefulness after initially being cast aside.

 Saved By The Boats: The Heroic Sea Evacuation of September 11 by Julie Gassman and Steve Moors